microsoft/code-with-engineering-playbook/docs/design/design-patterns/rest-api-design-guidance/creating-api-contract.md

 - Early API design feedback.
 - Clearly established expectations for both consumer & producer as both have agreed upon an API contract.
 - Development teams can work in parallel.
-- Testing team can use API contracts to do an early test even before a business logic is in place.
+- Testing team can use API contracts to write early tests even before business logic is in place.
 By looking at different models, paths, attributes and other aspects of the API testing can provide their input which can be very valuable.
 - During an agile development cycle API definitions are not impacted by incremental dev changes.
 - API design is not influenced by actual implementation limitations & code structure.
 - Server side boilerplate code e.g. controllers, DTOs etc. can be auto generated from API contracts.